-- Davis repeatedly reported conduct to teachers; Davis's mother also contacted teachers multiple times; - Mother was told the principal was aware of the situation.
-No disciplinary action was taken. - Davis's assigned seat was next to the male student throughout the harassing behavior; not allowed to change seats for over three months.
+- Each time Davis reported the conduct to her teacher, Davis's mother also contacted the teacher and was allegedly told the principal was aware of the situation; no disciplinary action was taken. - Davis repeatedly reported incidents to teachers; Davis's mother also contacted teachers multiple times; no disciplinary action was taken. - Davis's assigned seat was next to the male student throughout the harassing behavior; not allowed to change seats for over three months.